Bardas Skleros: Rebellion

 Upon hearing the news of his deposition, Skleros came to an agreement with local Armenian, Georgian and even Muslim rulers who all vowed to support his claims to the imperial crown.
-He successfully stirred up rebellion among his relatives and adherents in the Asian provinces, rapidly making himself master of Caesaria, Antioch, and most of Asia Minor.
+He successfully stirred up rebellion among his relatives and adherents in the Asian provinces, rapidly making himself master of Caesarea, Antioch, and most of Asia Minor.

 After several navy commanders defected to Skleros's side, he dashed to Constantinople, threatening to blockade the Dardanelles.
-The rebel navy under Michael Kourtikios raided the Aegean and attempted to blockade the Dardanelles, but were defeated by the Imperial Fleet under the command of Theodoros Karantenos.
+The rebel navy under Michael Kourtikios raided the Aegean and attempted to blockade the Hellespont, but were defeated by the Imperial Fleet under the command of Theodoros Karantenos.

 Having lost supremacy at sea, Skleros at once laid siege to the town of Nicaea, which was considered a key to the capital.
 The town was fortified by a certain Manuel Erotikos Komnenos, father of the future emperor Isaac Komnenos and progenitor of the Komnenoi dynasty.

 Meanwhile, Basil recalled from exile Bardas Phokas the Younger, a general who had revolted in the previous reign and been interned in a monastery for seven years.
 Phokas proceeded to Sebastea in the East, where his family demesnes were situated.
 He came to an understanding with David III Kuropalates of Tao, who pledged 12,000 Georgian horsemen under the command of Tornikios to Phokas' aid.

 Skleros instantly left Nicaea for the East and defeated Phokas in two battles, but the latter was victorious in a third.
 On March 24, 979, the two leaders clashed in single combat, with Skleros cutting the right ear of Phocas' horse with his lance before sustaining a grave wound to the head.
 The rumour of his death put his army to flight, but Skleros himself found shelter with his Muslim allies.
 Thereupon the rebellion was subdued without difficulty.